ruslanmv/Watsonx-Assistant-with-Milvus-as-Vector-Database/code-engine/README.md

 then we add the listeing port `7860`
 ![](assets/2024-02-23-12-10-22.png)

+Note if we are using the container-api version we should use  port `8080`.
 And finally click in create
 ![](assets/2024-02-22-18-55-09.png)
 Then we can see the app is deployed and running